-Attributions and classification accuracy.
+Attributions and classification accuracy

 Only 42 of the 80 participants used all four attributions.
-Comparing the two implicit attributions, a 2 X 2 X 2 (attribution [guess vs intuition] by attention [full vs divided] by training [memorize vs rule search]) mixed model ANOVA on percentage of correct classifications indicated no effects involving attribution (N = 67), $\underline{ps} > .10$.
-A similar ANOVA comparing the explicit attributions (rules vs memory) also found no effects involving attribution (N = 50), ps > .10.
-Thus, the two implicit categories were collapsed and the two explicit categories were collapsed, allowing an ANOVA with N=77 participants.
-A 2 X 2 X 2 (attribution [implicit vs explicit] by attention [full vs divided] by training [memorize vs rule search]) mixed model ANOVA on percentage of correct classifications indicated a significant attribution by training interaction, F(1, 73) = 4.13, p = 0.000, itself qualified by a significant attribution by training by attention interaction, F(1, 73)= 6.12, p = .016.
-The three-way interaction is illustrated in figure 7.
+Comparing the two implicit attributions, a $2 \times 2 \times 2$ (attribution [guess versus intuition] by attention [full versus divided] by training [memorize versus rule search]) mixed model ANOVA on percentage of correct classifications indicated no effects involving attribution (n = 67), ps > .10.
+A similar ANOVA comparing the explicit attributions (rules versus memory) also found no effects involving attribution (n = 50), ps > .10.
+Thus, the two implicit categories were collapsed and the two explicit categories were collapsed, allowing an ANOVA with n = 77 participants.
+A $2 \times 2 \times 2$ (attribution [implicit versus explicit] by attention [full versus divided] by training [memorize versus rule search]) mixed model ANOVA on percentage of correct classifications indicated a significant attribution by training interaction, F(1, 73) = 4.13, p = .046, itself qualified by a significant attribution by training by attention interaction, F(1, 73) = 6.12, p = .016.
+The three-way interaction is illustrated in Fig. 7.
 The three-way interaction was analyzed by considering the partial training by attention interaction separately for implicit and explicit attributions.
 The partial interaction was nonsignificant for implicit attributions, p > .10, but was significant for explicit attributions, F(1, 76) = 4.02, p = .049.
-This two way interaction was analysed by simple effects of attention for each training group; there was no effect of the secondary task for explicit attributions in the memorize group, but there was in the rule search group, F(1, 38) = 6.65, p = .014.
+This two-way interaction was analyzed by simple effects of attention for each training group; there was no effect of the secondary task for explicit attributions in the memorize group, but there was in the rule search group, F(1, 38) = 6.65, p = .014.